 The free music platform built for creators, by creators.
 You bet we’re proud to shout about Uppbeat being one of the best places to find free music for your YouTube videos and social media content!

-Plus, Uppbeat allows you to avoid copyright issues!
-Anytime you download a track, you’ll receive a unique Uppbeat Credit that you can drop into your video description to guarantee you won’t have any problems, even if you monetize your videos.
+Best of all, Uppbeat helps you steer clear of copyright issues.
+Every time you download a track, you’ll get a unique Uppbeat Credit to drop into your video description – a simple step that guarantees you won’t run into problems, even if you’re monetizing your videos.

-Cons: Signing up for a free Uppbeat account allows you to download 10 free tracks every single month, which for many creators will be more than enough to soundtrack their videos, but some creators may want more.
+Cons: Signing up for a free Uppbeat account lets you download three free tracks (plus an extra track each month), which for many creators will be enough to soundtrack a video or two.
+But if you want more, Uppbeat comes with three cost-effective plans, tailored to your needs.

 Uppbeat is completely geared towards creators.
 When you download a track, the Uppbeat license covers all creator platforms such as YouTube, Twitch, and TikTok, including sponsored and affiliated content.
-But if you’re looking for music to use in larger productions and paid advertising, you’ll have to sign up to Uppbeat Business.
+But if you’re looking for music to use in larger productions and paid advertising, you can simply sign up to Uppbeat Pro.

 2. Bensound